Insulet EU Privacy Notice

-- Contract & Contract Implementation: We use your personal information in order to conclude and execute contracts with you at your request, including contracts for the purchase/loan of the Omnipod® or supplies.
+- Contract & Contract Implementation: We use your personal information in order to conclude and execute contracts with you at your request, including contracts for the purchase/loan of Insulet products or services.
 We rely on the legal basis of processing for the performance of a contract.

 - Improving our services: We analyse information about how you use our services, or feedback that you provide via surveys regarding our products and services, to provide an improved experience for our customers.
 It is in our legitimate business interests to use the information provided to us for this purpose so we can understand any issues with our services to improve it.

 - Exercising our rights: We may use any of the categories of your personal information to exercise our legal rights where it is necessary to do so, for example to detect, prevent and respond to fraud claims, intellectual property infringement claims or violations of law or the contract.
 It is in our legitimate interests to respond to any such claims in order to defend our legal rights.

 - Marketing: We may use your personal information to personalize the marketing messages we send to you and to make them more relevant and interesting, including providing you with information on any of our new and/or existing products.
 It is in our legitimate interest to carry out marketing in order to promote our business and, where necessary, we will obtain your consent first.
 You can always unsubscribe from marketing communications by clicking the "Unsubscribe" link included in each message or contacting us directly.